This information is for private landlords of properties in Northern Ireland.

 - small claims court, or

-- by reaching an agreement with your tenant
+- by reaching an agreement with your tenant.
+Our mediation service might be able to help with this.

 Take photos and keep receipts as evidence of the repairs you carry out.